HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 Project Leads MUST independently create Themes by utilizing the input provided in the Science Roadmap, DCP User Survey, and Roadmap Retrospective.

+To create the draft Product Roadmap, the Roadmap Shepherd:
+- Forks the *HumanCellAtlas dcp-community* repository
-To create the draft Product Roadmap, the Roadmap Shepherd copies `rfcs/roadmap-template.md` to `rfcs/text/0000-roadmap-YYYY.md` - where "YYYY" is the target year for the roadmap.
+- Copies `rfcs/roadmap-template.md` to `rfcs/text/0000-roadmap-YYYY.md` - where "YYYY" is the target year for the roadmap.

 The Roadmap Shepherd MUST collate all themes into the draft which is an Informational RFC.